kvstats/statistical_models_davison/README.md

-# statistical_models_davison
+# Statistical Models
 A few exercises from Statistical Models by A.C.
-Davison
+Davison.